ros2/rclcpp/rclcpp/README.md

 # `rclcpp`

 The ROS client library in C++.
-Visit the [rclcpp API documentation](http://docs.ros2.org/latest/api/rclcpp/) for a complete list of its main components.

-Features are described in detail at [http://docs.ros2.org](http://docs.ros2.org/latest/api/rclcpp/index.html)
+Visit the [rclcpp API documentation](http://docs.ros2.org/latest/api/rclcpp/) for a complete list of its main components and features.

 ## Quality Declaration